nehaljwani/team.exiv2.org/book/IMaEA.md

 We could of course add other classes to this program.
 We could have _**class Building**_ and add buildings to the college.
 This visitor could visit all the buildings.
 We could have rooms in every building.
 I am sure you get the idea.

-It a JPEG, we have a linked list of segments.
-So we Visitor has a visitSegment() method.
-And we have an embedded Exif Tiff, so we have visitExif(), visitIFD(), visitTag(), visitXML().
+In a JPEG, we have a linked list of segments.
+So we visitor has a visitSegment() method.
+As JPEG has an embedded Exif Tiff, so we have visitExif(), visitIFD(), visitTag(), visitXML().
 The visitor knows nothing about how to navigate the file.

 In tvisitor.cpp, we only have a single Visitor called ReportVisitor.
 When you create him, you specify options which are Basic, Recursive, XML.
-The ReportVisitor effectively performs the same options as _** $ exiv2 -pS **_, or _** $ exiv2 -pR **_, or _** $ exiv2 -pX **_.
+The ReportVisitor effectively performs the same options as _**$ exiv2 -pS**_, or _**$ exiv2 -pR**_, or _**$ exiv2 -pX**_.
 We could easily create a new class Exiv2Visitor which would create Exiv2::ExifData.
 It's also possible to create a class Exiv2Writer which would output a new file with modified metadata.

 Exiv2 has an abstract TiffVisitor class, and the following concrete visitors: